-All connections made to the boiler in the field are done inside the electrical box iunction located on the left side of the unit.
-Multiple knockout locations are available to route field wires into and out of the electrical junction box.
+connections made to boiler in the field are done inside the electrical junction box located on the left side of the Multiple unit. knockout locations available to route field wires into and out of the electrical junction box.

 Figure 21 - Knockout Locations